gsannikov/embedded_sdk/README.md

 It handles everything from environment setup and configuration validation to build orchestration, structured logging, error recovery, and post-build analytics.
-Whether you're compiling a single RTOS image or coordinating cross-platform toolchains, this tool offers a unified interface to get the job done efficiently.
+Whether you're compiling a single RTOS image or coordinating cross-platform tool-chains, this tool offers a unified interface to get the job done efficiently.

 ### Key Features